pretyflaco/yirmibirbitcoinbot/README.md

 ## Usage

-You can use the bot on Telegram by searching for `@100liratosatoshi_bot` or clicking this link: [https://t.me/100liratosatoshi_bot](https://t.me/100liratosatoshi_bot)
+You can use the bot on Telegram by searching for `@yirmibir21bot` or clicking this link: [https://t.me/yirmibir21bot](https://t.me/yirmibir21bot)

-Just send the command `/100lira` and the bot will reply with the current satoshi value of 100 TRY.
+The bot provides multiple commands including `/100lira` to convert 100 TRY to satoshi, `/price` to check current Bitcoin prices, and more.
+All responses are in Turkish.

 ## Installation and Setup